Anton Bruckner: Style

 Bruckner's symphonies are scored for a fairly standard orchestra of woodwinds in pairs, four horns, two or three trumpets, three trombones, tuba (from the second version of the Fourth), timpani and strings.
 The later symphonies increase this complement, but not by much.
 Notable is the use of Wagner tubas in his last three symphonies.
 Only the Eighth has harp, and percussion besides timpani in all versions.
 (The Seventh, in some versions, features a single cymbal crash alongside a triangle roll at the climax of the second movement).
 Bruckner's style of orchestral writing was criticised by his Viennese contemporaries (Eduard Hanslick and his circle), but by the middle of the twentieth century, musicologists recognised that his orchestration was modelled after the sound of his primary instrument, the pipe organ, i.e., alternating between two groups of instruments, as when changing from one manual of the organ to another.

 Structure

-The structure of Bruckner's symphonies is in a way an extension of that of Ludwig van Beethoven's symphonies.
+The structure of Bruckner's symphonies is in a way an extension of that of Beethoven's symphonies.
 Bruckner's symphonies are in four movements.